 - Pre-tax profits: $82M

-Cumulative pre-tax earnings? $1.35 billion.
+Cumulative pre-tax earnings over 35 years? $1.35 billion.

 What Drives High ROUNTA?